 Appropriate support should be available in case of anaphylaxis or fainting after vaccine administration.
+Precautions should be in place to minimise injury from fainting.

 - Acute severe febrile illness; defer until recovery. - Previous history of pericarditis after a dose of an mRNA vaccine seek specialist advice (see Section 5a.4.2). - Vaccination should be postponed in children with a previous history of MIS-C, until clinical recovery or until 90 days or more since diagnosis, whichever is the longer.